 The music within the game is a delight!
 Once the game transitions and you emerge within the fantastical world of Silentia, the music becomes more orchestrated and magical the further into this strange realm you get.
 I’ve mentioned a few times that I usually watch a TV show or film on my iPad whilst I play games apart from certain ones, Silence is on the list where I’ll turn the music and voices up and concentrate on nothing but this experience whilst I play it.

-The only issue I had with Silence on the Switch is it’s loading times.
-I have it installed on an SD card, so the internal may be a little faster, but transitioning from one scene to the next wasn’t quite as snappy as it is on the PC or PS4.
+The only issue I had with Silence on the Switch is its loading times.
+I have it installed on an SD card, so the internal might be a little faster, but transitioning from one scene to the next wasn’t quite as snappy as it is on the PC or PS4.
 It’s not a massive waiting time, 30 seconds in some places, about the same as My Time at Portia was until they patched it, but it’s still a bit annoying.
 Thankfully, if you’re in a scene with multiple screens (like the first time you awaken, that has around four or five screens associated with that scene, then they all load at a decent speed, it’s only when you’re moving on that it gets a bit long.

 The only other thing to mention is the resolution.
 The visuals themselves seem to be the same regardless of how you play the game, but the resolution does take a hit when playing in portable mode.
 I’m not sure if the game is 720p, as it appears more towards 540p judging by how it looks (as it seems about as fuzzy as Darksiders: Warmaster Editon did), but I could be wrong.
 The performance holds up though, with no noticeable dips in framerates.